oddlama/nix-config/STRUCTURE.md

 ## Structure

-If you are interested in parts of my configuration, you probably want to examine the contents of `users/`, `modules/` and `hosts/`.
+If you are interested in parts of my configuration, you probably want to examine the contents of `users/`, `config/`, `modules/` and `hosts/`.
 Make sure to utilize the github search if you know what you need!

+- `config/` contains common configuration that I use on all of my host and which is applied by default.
+  - `config/optional/` contains optional configuration that is only needed for some hosts, and which should be included explicitly by hosts that require it.

 - `hosts/<hostname>` contains the top-level configuration for `<hostname>`.
   Follow the imports from there to see what it entails.